Landry Shamet receives invite to join Team USA’s Select Team

-WICHITA, Kan. – – A star studded rookie campaign for former Wichita State Shockers guard Landry Shamet has afforded him a chance to play with another team this Summer.
+WICHITA, Kan.
+(KSNW) – A star studded rookie campaign for former Wichita State Shockers guard Landry Shamet has afforded him a chance to play with another team this summer.

 Today, it was announced that the Los Angeles Clippers guard received an invite to join Team USA, as part of their Select Team in Las Vegas.

-The select team is a group of ten, up-and-coming young players who will have a chance to practice and scrimmage against the Team USA regulars.
+The select team is a group of 10 up-and-coming young players who will have a chance to practice and scrimmage against the Team USA regulars.

 Shamet, 2019 number one pick Zion Williamson, and others will play for the team in August.